 This is an exchange rate that is determined freely by market demand and supply conditions, and so will fluctuate regularly.

-The rise in the value of one currency against others, on a floating exchange rate is known as appreciation of the currency’s exchange rate.
+The rise in the value of one currency against others, on a floating exchange rate is known as appreciation of the currency.

-The fall in the value of one currency against others, on a floating exchange rate is known as depreciation of the currency’s exchange rate
+The fall in the value of one currency against others, on a floating exchange rate is known as depreciation of the currency.

 - Insulated from external changes: a floating exchange rate helps to insulate a country from inflation elsewhere.
 If a country were on a fixed exchange rate then it would ‘import’ inflation through higher import prices.
-A floating exchange rate would automatically adjust demand and supply in the economy to avoid such inflation
+A floating exchange rate would automatically adjust demand and supply in the economy and avoid such external disturbances.

-- Don’t need too much foreign reserves: under a floating exchange rate system, there is no need to maintain large reserves to develop the economy.
-These reserves can therefore be used to import capital goods and other items in order to promote faster economic growth
+- Don’t need too much foreign reserves: under a floating exchange rate system, there is no need to maintain reserves to deliberately change the exchange rate.
+These reserves can therefore be used to import capital goods in order to promote faster economic growth.

 - Uncertainty: since currency values fluctuate constantly, businesses, investors and consumers will be uncertain about the economy and its future.
-They may be lose confidence in the economy if it fluctuates too rapidly and widely
+They may lose confidence in the economy if it fluctuates too rapidly.

 - Lack of Investment: the uncertainty introduced by floating exchange rates may discourage direct foreign investment.
-They will prefer to invest in countries with fixed exchange rate systems where they an effectively predict economic conditions and act accordingly
+They will prefer to invest in countries with fixed exchange rate systems where they can effectively predict economic conditions and act accordingly.

-- Speculation: the day-to-day fluctuations in exchange rates may encourage speculative movements of ‘hot money’ from country to country, thereby causing more exchange rate fluctuations
+- Speculation: the day-to-day fluctuations in exchange rates may encourage speculative movements of ‘hot money’ from country to another, thereby causing more exchange rate fluctuations.

-- Lack of Discipline: the need to maintain an exchange rate imposes a discipline upon the national economy.
-With a floating exchange rate short-run problems such as domestic inflation may be ignored until they lead to a crisis.
+- Lack of Discipline: the need to maintain an exchange rate imposes a discipline upon the national economy, which is absent in a floating exchange rate regime.
+With a floating exchange rate, short-run problems such as domestic inflation may be ignored until they lead to a crisis.